Bossy1996/chatapp/README.md

 # ChatApp
-Chat-Application made in Django using Django-channels
+Chat-Application made in Django using Django-channels with a minimalist front end.